 Your resume is the one or two-page document that a recruiter or Hiring Manager will see.
 It should create a good first impression that will help you land on your first interview.
 For them to notice you, you should craft the best resume, by remapping the important details, such as the technical skills you learned over the years and the accomplishments you earned from each work experience.

 Sourcing, or looking for job candidates, is the first stage of the recruitment process.
-According to Jush Cruz, one of Asia Select’s Talent Acquisition Heads, “The first thing we look for are the job candidates who fit the role’s qualifications and requirements.
+According to Jush Cruz, one of Asia Select’s Talent Acquisition Heads, “The first thing we look for is the job candidates who fit the role’s qualifications and requirements.
 During the sourcing process, we compare the candidate’s resume to what is required for the role.
 Even though the person is a 100% match to the position, based on the hard or technical skills, it’s not a guarantee that he or she will be hired because there are other factors that employers are looking for, such as human skills, being culture-fit, and other factors.
 As headhunters, we coordinate thoroughly with the Hiring Managers so we can look for the right talent fit for the job.”

 Possess human skills to help you fit in different company cultures